getpinga/tide/README.md

-# Tide
- Tide client area theme for FOSSBilling
+# Tide Theme for FOSSBilling

+## Overview

+Tide is a client area theme for FOSSBilling.
+It's designed to enhance your user interface with a clean, modern aesthetic.
+This guide provides steps on how to install, upgrade, secure, and customize the Tide theme.

+## Installation

-## How to install
+Follow these steps to install the Tide theme:

-1. Clone the repository, or download the latest version
+1. Clone this repository or download the latest version.
-2. Extract and move the tide directory into `FOSSBilling directory`/themes
+2. Extract the files and move the `tide` directory into the `FOSSBilling directory/themes`.
-3. Change directory owner to the user your webserver is running under.
-F.ex: `chown -Rf www-data:www-data tide/`
+3. Change the directory owner to the user your web server runs under.
+For example: `chown -Rf www-data:www-data tide/`.
-4. Set permissions to 750 using chmod `chmod -Rf 750 tide/`
+4. Set permissions to `750` using chmod: `chmod -Rf 750 tide/`.
-5. Go to Admin panel -> Settings -> Themes and select tide as default
+5. Navigate to `Settings -> Themes` in the FOSSBilling admin panel and select `tide` as the default theme.

-## How to upgrade
+## Upgrade

+To upgrade to a newer version of the Tide theme, perform the following:

-1. Clone the repository, or download the latest version
+1. Clone this repository or download the latest version.
-2. Backup to another location `FOSSBilling directory`/themes/tide/config/settings_data.json and any custom assets that you have uploaded at `FOSSBilling directory`/themes/tide/assets.
-Pay special attention if you customized the CSS at `FOSSBilling directory`/themes/tide/assets/css/custom.css
+2. Backup your `FOSSBilling directory/themes/tide/config/settings_data.json` and any custom assets located at `FOSSBilling directory/themes/tide/assets`.
+Pay close attention if you have customized the CSS file at `FOSSBilling directory/themes/tide/assets/css/custom.css`.
-3. Extract and move the tide directory into `FOSSBilling directory`/themes, overwrite everything.
+3. Extract the latest version and move the `tide` directory into `FOSSBilling directory/themes`, overwriting all files.
-4. Copy back your version of `FOSSBilling directory`/themes/tide/config/settings_data.json and any custom assets that you have uploaded at `FOSSBilling directory`/themes/tide/assets
+4. Restore your `settings_data.json` and any custom assets from the backup.
-5. Change directory owner to the user your webserver is running under.
-F.ex: `chown -Rf www-data:www-data tide/`
+5. Change the directory owner to the web server user.
+For example: `chown -Rf www-data:www-data tide/`.
-6. Set permissions to 750 using chmod `chmod -Rf 750 tide/`
+6. Set permissions to `750` using chmod: `chmod -Rf 750 tide/`.

-## Security settings for Tide installations prior to 0.9.5
+## Security Measures for Prior Installations (Before 0.9.5)

+For versions of Tide installed prior to 0.9.5, implement these security measures:

-1. Change directory owner to the user your webserver is running under.
-F.ex: `chown -Rf www-data:www-data tide/`
+1. Change the directory owner to the web server user.
+For example: `chown -Rf www-data:www-data tide/`.
-2. Set permissions to 750 using chmod `chmod -Rf 750 tide/`
+2. Set permissions to `750` using chmod: `chmod -Rf 750 tide/`.

-## Theme colour customization
+## Theme Customization

-Now you can replace the default colours with your custom colours, to match your branding.
-Please edit `FOSSBilling directory`/themes/tide/assets/css/custom.css according to the comments there.
+Tide now allows you to replace default colours with custom ones, enabling you to align the theme with your branding.
+To make these changes, edit the `FOSSBilling directory/themes/tide/assets/css/custom.css` file as per the comments provided within it.

+Please remember to regularly update your theme to receive the latest enhancements and security patches.
+Enjoy using Tide!